Nonprofit Donations: 4 Ways to Attract More Donors

-- Get on social media!
-If someone hears about your company, they are going to search for you on social media first to see pictures, learn more about your company and see everything first hand before going to your website.
+- Social Media: Get on social media!
+If someone hears about your company, they are going to search for you on social media first to see pictures, learn more about your company and see everything firsthand before going to your website.

-- If you have a website, make sure it is compatible with a mobile device and easy to use.
+- Build a Website: If you have a website, make sure it is compatible with a mobile device and easy to use.

 Most people, especially Millennials who are considered the most willing to donate today, value transparency.
-Besides true content, testimonials or videos highlighting your company, show your donors where their money is gong.
+Besides true content, testimonials, or videos highlighting your company, show your donors where their money is going.
 Tell them what their donations go to or if possible, make their contributions trackable.